potatoprank/LuauBoops/justforPRreviewpurposes.md

 ## Variables

 Variables are about what you'd expect in Luau.
-Variables can be assigned to with the `=` operator.
+Variables are assigned with the `=` operator.

 Global variables do not need to be declared.
 You simple assign to them and they get created if they don't already exist or assigned to if they do.